-Becoming certified as a Payroll Compliance Practitioner (PCP) by the Canadian Payroll Association (CPA) can open up doors in your career.
+Becoming certified as a Payroll Compliance Professional (PCP) by the National Payroll Institute (CPA) can open up doors in your career.
 Employers recognize that a professional with PCP certification has undergone training to help them become qualified.
 One of the requirements of becoming PCP-certified is taking four CPA-approved courses, one of which is Payroll Compliance Legislation (PCL).

 When comparing accounting and payroll administrator programs, you should be looking for those that include PCL.
 Beyond being essential for PCP certification, the PCL course offers other benefits to payroll professionals.
 Here are a few reasons why your program should include PCL.

 Employers Know That Noncompliance With Payroll Legislation Has Consequences